pa11y/pa11y/MIGRATION.md

 ### Node.js Support

-Pa11y 5.0 now only supports Node.js v8.0.0 and higher, you'll need to upgrade to be able to use the latest versions of Pa11y.
+Pa11y 5.0 only supports Node.js v8.0.0 and higher, you'll need to upgrade to be able to use the latest versions of Pa11y.

 ### Command-Line Interface